k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h4><a href="/articles/26_fabric_security/09_user_IAM_SAML_fundamentals_and_terms.md"><strong>SAML</strong></a></h4>
 </td>
 <td width="516">
-<p>Security Assertion Markup Language, a standard protocol used for SSO.
+<p>Security Assertion Markup Language: This is a standard protocol used for SSO.
 It provides a mechanism for exchanging authentication and authorization data between an identity provider (IDP) and a service provider (SP).</p>
 </td>
 </tr>
 <tr>